Buy or Sell WM Technology Inc. (MAPS) Stock Now | Don't Try to Be a Top Gun

 MAPS’s Market Performance

-MAPS stocks went up by 8.87% for the week, with a monthly drop of -27.42% and a quarterly performance of -43.75%, while its annual performance rate touched -80.43%.
-The volatility ratio for the week stands at 14.06% while the volatility levels for the past 30 days are set at 12.38% for WM Technology Inc. The simple moving average for the period of the last 20 days is 2.08% for MAPS stocks with a simple moving average of -65.81% for the last 200 days.
+MAPS stocks went down by -6.67% for the week, with a monthly jump of 13.00% and a quarterly performance of -49.60%, while its annual performance rate touched -80.91%.
+The volatility ratio for the week stands at 11.58% while the volatility levels for the past 30 days are set at 11.22% for WM Technology Inc. The simple moving average for the period of the last 20 days is 1.92% for MAPS stocks with a simple moving average of -67.35% for the last 200 days.

 Analysts’ Opinion of MAPS